taffy128s/TLC_DBMS/README.md

 Any computer with Java IDE and JDK 1.7 or higher installed. <br />

 ## Syntax
-Currently support CREATE, INSERT, SHOW, DESC, QUIT, EXIT commands.
+Currently support CREATE, INSERT, SELECT, DROP, SHOW, DESC, QUIT, EXIT commands.
 All keywords(like CREATE, INSERT) are case-insensitive.

 CREATE Syntax: